BaderNader321/Atliq-Grands-Hospitality-Domain/README.md

 #### Business Related Terms

-1. **Revenue:** To get the total revenue_realized
+1. **Revenue:** This metric measures the overall revenue earned by the hospitality business.
-2. **Occupancy:** Occupancy means total successful bookings happened to the total rooms available(capacity)
-3. **Average Rating:**	Get the average ratings given by the customers
-4. **Total cancelled bookings:**	To get the "Cancelled" bookings out of all Total bookings happened
+2. **Occupancy:** It indicates how effectively the available room inventory is utilized.
+3. **Average Rating:** This metric reflects customer satisfaction and service quality.
+4. **Total Cancelled Bookings:** It provides insight into customer behavior and potential issues leading to cancellations.
-5. **Cancellation %:** calculating the cancellaton percentage.
+5. **Cancellation %:** This metric helps assess the rate at which bookings are canceled.
-6. **Total Checked Out:**	To get the successful 'Checked out' bookings out of all Total bookings happened
+6. **Total Checked Out:** It measures the successful fulfillment of bookings.
-7. **Total No Show Bookings:**	"To get the""No Show"" bookings out of all Total bookings happened ("No show"" means those customers who neither cancelled nor attend to their
+7. **Total No Show Bookings:** This metric highlights cases of unutilized bookings despite prior reservations.
-   booked rooms)
-8. **No Show rate %:**	calculating the no show percentage.
+8. **No Show Rate %:** It helps identify the proportion of unutilized bookings.
-9. **ADR (Average Daily rate):** It is the ratio of revenue to the total rooms booked/sold.
-It is the measure of the average paid for rooms sold in a given time period.
+9. **ADR (Average Daily Rate):** This metric evaluates the average price paid for rooms sold.
-10. **Realisation %:**	calculate  the realisation percentage.
-It is nothing but the succesful ""checked out"" percentage over all bookings happened.
+10. **Realization %:** It measures the success rate of completed stays relative to bookings.
-11. **RevPAR (Revenue Per Available Room):** RevPAR represents the revenue generated per available room, whether or not they are occupied.
-RevPAR helps hotels measure their
+11. **RevPAR (Revenue Per Available Room):** It assesses the efficiency of revenue generation from room inventory.
-    revenue generating performance to accurately price rooms.
-12. **DBRN	(Daily Booked Room Nights):** This metrics tells on average how many rooms are booked for a day considering a time period.
+12. **DBRN (Daily Booked Room Nights):** It indicates daily booking activity trends.
-13. **DSRN	(Daily Sellable Room Nights):** This metrics tells on average how many rooms are ready to sell for a day considering a time period.
+13. **DSRN (Daily Sellable Room Nights):** This metric highlights the daily sellable inventory of rooms.
-14. **DURN	(Daily Utilized Room Nights):** This metric tells on average how many rooms are succesfully utilized by customers for a day considering a time period.
+14. **DURN (Daily Utilized Room Nights):** It measures how many rooms were effectively occupied daily.
-15. **Bookings:** To get the total number of bookings happened
-16. **Total Successful Bookings:** To get the total succesful bookings happened for all hotels
+15. **Bookings:** It reflects the overall booking volume for the business.
+16. **Total Successful Bookings** This metric provides an overview of fulfilled reservations.

 #### Technical Details